Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

+assuming that it is in the Thomas-Fermi limit.
 For a single component condensate the dipole mode corresponds to the oscillations of the center of mass of the system, characterized by the frequency $\omega_{D}= \omega_0 $ \cite{String}, independently of the interactions.
 In the case of a two component mixture the dipole mode splits into two modes corresponding to the in and out of phase oscillations of the clouds of each component, corresponding to the density and spin modes respectively.
-While for the in phase oscillations we obviously recover the same result as for the single component Bose gas, the out of phase oscillations (i.e. the spin dipole mode) should be modified by beyond mean field corrections, as in the analogous case of Fermi-Liquid theory \cite{RecStr}.
+While for the in phase oscillations one obviously recovers the same result as for the single component Bose gas, the out of phase oscillations (i.e. the spin dipole mode) should be modified by beyond mean field corrections, as in the analogous case of Fermi-Liquid theory \cite{RecStr}.

-We apply the formalism of sum rules to the spin dipole operator $\hat{D}_s$:
+We apply the formalism of sum rules to the spin dipole operator $\hat{F}=\hat{D}_s$: